Olympics: Triathletes fall sick after swimming in Seine – DW – 08/04/2024

 "Claire Michel, a member of the relay team, is unfortunately ill and must withdraw from the competition," the committee wrote in a statement.

-"We are thinking here of the guarantee of training days, competition days and the competition format, which must be clarified in advance to ensure that there is no uncertainty for athletes, entourage and supporters."
+"We are thinking here of the guarantee of training days, competition days and the competition format, which must be clarified in advance to ensure that there is no uncertainty for athletes, entourage and supporters," added the committee.

 Bacteria levels in Seine under scrutiny

-The mixed relay triathlon is scheduled for Monday, with the swim portion still slated to take place in the Seine.
+The mixed relay triathlon is scheduled for Monday, with the swim portion still slated to take place in the river.

 World Triathlon's water safety guidelines and a 2006 European Union directive have assigned qualitative values to a range of E. coli levels.